mitchtyson93/tcbso/docs/classes.md

 ::: info
 Our classes run in semesters that align with the Norwegian school year:

-- Fall Semester: August - December
+- **Fall Semester**: August - December 2025
+  - Classes run from week 35 to week 50 with week 40 and 44 off.
-- Spring Semester: January - May
+- **Spring Semester**: January - May 2026

+  - Classes run from week 3 to week 18 with week 8 and week 14 off.

   :::

 ## Registration